nephio-project/porch/docs/content/en/docs/1_overview/_index.md

   Porch detects changes made directly in Git (outside Porch) and synchronizes its cache.
 Supports both Porch-managed and externally-managed packages.

 * **Standard kpt packages**
   Packages remain standard kpt packages.
-No vendor lock-in - you can always work directly with Git if needed.
+No vendor lock-in or Porch specific DSL "code" in kpt packages.

 ## What Porch is not

 Porch is not a deployment tool.
 It manages packages in repositories but does not deploy them to clusters.
-That's the job of Config Sync, Flux, ArgoCD, or similar GitOps tools.
-Porch prepares and publishes packages; deployment tools consume them.
+That's the job of Flux, ArgoCD,  Config Sync, or similar GitOps tools.
+Porch prepares and publishes packages to git; gitops deployment tools consume them.

 Porch: